-Didn't perhaps doctor forgot to tell you some details about gallbladder removal?
+Did your doctor forgot to tell you some important details about gallbladder removal?
 What happens after removal?

-Gallbladder is a small, muscular and pear-shaped structure on the underside of the liver, on the right side of the abdomen.
-Gallbladder's function is storage of the bile (bile tastes bitter, hence the word bitterness).
-Gallbladder holds about a quarter of a cup of a yellowish-green, pasty material called bile.
+The gallbladder is a small, muscular and pear-shaped structure on the underside of the liver, on the right side of the abdomen.
+The gallbladder's function is storage of the bile (bile tastes bitter, hence the word bitterness).
+The gallbladder holds about a quarter of a cup of a yellowish-green, pasty material called bile.
 Bile is produced in the liver before the bile is secreted into the intestines, which then helps the body to digest fats.

-Gallbladder, of course healthy gallbladder keeps bile moving in several ways: mucosa, the inner lining, secretes hydrogen ions into the gallbladder contents, which maintains the balance of acidic environment, that keeps calcium from precipitating, and consequently forming gallbladder stones.
+The gallbladder, when healthy, keeps bile moving in several ways: mucosa, the inner lining, secretes hydrogen ions into the gallbladder contents, which maintains an acidic environment, that keeps calcium from precipitating, and consequently forming gallbladder stones.
 Next, as food is digested, bile is washed away by water and electrolytes.

-Interestingly, about half of people with gallbladder stones do not even know that they have them, and probably they float freely in the gallbladder.
-Of course, these are painless stones, but they are painless only until a 'grows' large enough to pass through and lodge in either the cystic duct or in the common bile duct.
+Interestingly, about half of people with gallbladder stones do don't even know that they have them, and they can float freely in the gallbladder.
+Of course, these are painless stones, but they are painless only until they grow large enough to pass through and lodge in either the cystic duct or in the common bile duct.

-Some studies also show that gallbladder stones are more common in some countries than others: western world is more affected (for example, in Sweden 45% of population is affected), while in Africa and Asia gallbladder stones are rare.
-Fact is that gallbladder stones occur more often in cultures with high fat and low fiber diets, such as USA or Europe.
+Some studies also show that gallstones are more common in some countries than others: the western world is more affected (for example, in Sweden 45% of the population is affected), while in Africa and Asia gallbladder stones are rare.
+The fact is that gallbladder stones occur more often in cultures with high fat and low fiber diets, such as the USA or Europe.

 One option for gallbladder disease treatment are drugs: they are prescribed for small stones or if a person cannot tolerate surgery.

-And another option is surgery, which is most often the solution for gallbladder problems.
-The treatment involves removing the gallbladder, and in most cases is done by using laparoscopic surgery.
+Another option is gallbladder removal surgery, which is most often the solution for gallbladder problems.
+The treatment involves removing the gallbladder, and in most cases this is done by using laparoscopic surgery.

 Why is diet and elimination of all those products so important?

 Once the gallbladder is gone, there's nowhere for that bile to collect.
-Instead of that, fat from pommes frites (not to mention bigger sins) cannot be modulated as it was before when person still had a gallbladder.
+Instead of that, fat cannot be modulated as it was before when the person still had a gallbladder.
 And without bile (its function was to break down the fat), the small intestine can become flooded with water.
 This happens because the fat draws water from surrounding regions of the body.
 This can be combined with activities of intestinal bacteria, which can cause bloating, bad restroom experiences, and stomachaches.
-This is the main reason proper diet is so important during patient's recuperation.
-On the long run body adopts to the gallbladder 's absence over time, and few months after the surgery patient should be able to resume more or less regular eating habits.
+This is the main reason proper diet is so important during a patient's recuperation.
+In the long run, the body adopts to the gallbladder 's absence, and a few months after the surgery a patient should be able to resume more or less regular eating habits.

-So, gallbladder is gone.
-Now it is important to educate yourself in getting better and eating healthier.
-If you follow the suggestions above, your digestive system will operate to its fullest and will help you to alleviate many of the side-effect from gallbladder removal.
+A full gallbladder removal recovery depends on more than what you do during the immediate post-surgery period, however.
+You need to commit to a healthy lifestyle that minimizes your discomfort.
+Now it is important to educate yourself on getting better and eating healthier.
+If you follow the suggestions above, your digestive system will operate to its fullest and will help you to alleviate many of the side effects from gallbladder removal.